This is the featured image of the Discover Powerful Parallel Processing blog article.

 Crush Unit

-Remember, dont be afraid to really drive parallel effect units.
-A unit this damaging may destroy a nice recording in serial but can be balanced when used in parallel.
+Remember, don't be afraid to drive parallel effect units.
+A unit this damaging may destroy an excellent recording in serial but can be balanced when used in parallel.
+Bring up the send fader for the track you wish to parallel distort.

 Synth Send